 Cover letter tips

-Cover letters are not mandatory, but many companies will ask you to attach a cover letter.
-This is a good way to show your experience and how you would be the perfect fit for the role or the company.
+Cover letters are not mandatory, but many companies will ask you to attach one.
+This is a good way to show your experience and why you would be the perfect fit for the role or the company.

 Required references and qualifications

-Required references and qualifications are not always required, but make sure that you pay attention to the job offer specifications as some recruiters will ask for them.
+References and qualifications are not always required, but pay attention to the job offer specifications, as some recruiters will ask for them.

 As a general rule, you will not need to show proof of your qualifications, at least at the first stage of the application process.
 However, if you progress through the stages, you may be asked for proof of your qualification.